- ★ Writing Support

-Students who want to be admitted to a closed WRITING course should add themselves to the waitlist and attend the first day of class.
-When a seat becomes available prior to the first day of classes, students will receive permission to register via email according to the criteria below.
-Once class permission is granted, students will have 48 hours to register for the class.
-If students do not register within 48 hours, they lose their place on the waitlist and the next priority student will be issued permission to register.
+Students who want to be admitted to a closed WRITING course should add themselves to the waitlist.
+Students are generally taken off the waitlist in chronological order with exceptions noted below.
+When a seat becomes available prior to the first day of classes, the first student on the waitlist will receive permission to register via email.
+Students will have 48 hours to register for the class or they lose their place on the waitlist and the next student on the waitlist will be issued permission to register.
 Once classes begin students will only have 24 hours to register or they lose their place on the waitlist.

-- WRITING 120: Students waitlisted for WRITING 120 who have a higher number of credit hours, have not yet fulfilled their First-Year Writing Requirement, and attend the first two class meetings will be given priority.
-All other students will be notified based on their position on the waitlist.
+- WRITING 120: Students waitlisted for WRITING 120 who have a higher number of credit hours and have not yet fulfilled their First-Year Writing Requirement will be given priority.

-Please note: It is department policy that students MUST attend the first two class meetings or notify the instructor that they will be absent.
-Failure to do so may result in the student losing their place on the waitlist or being dropped from the course.
+Please note: It is department policy that registered students must participate in the first two class sessions or activities in whatever format offered by the instructor or notify the instructor that they will be unable to do so and why.
+Failure to do so may result in the student being dropped from the course.

 Grade Grievance Policy

 Instructors are expected to set fair and consistent grading procedures for their respective courses.
 The following policy provides students a means to contest a final course grade received in a credit-bearing course if a student believes fair and consistent grading procedures have not been followed.
 A final grade is only subject to review when

 1) a procedural error has been discovered in the calculation or recording of a grade, or

 2) there is a concern that the grade was not fairly given.
 Disagreeing with grading policies or an instructor’s assessment of work is not a basis for a grade grievance.